 - A message task is added to your tasklist, in your team account, enabling your team to personally welcome this new user on board.

-1. Head to the Workflows tab in your account and select "Add a Zap"
+1. Head to the Funnels tab in your account and select "Add a Zap"

 2. Select "Lets do it" to start from scratch, or use one of our pre-built Zapier integrations from the list if the suit you